edgedb/edgedb/docs/cli/edgedb_migration/index.rst

 edgedb migration
 ================

 EdgeDB provides schema migration tools as server-side tools.
-This means that from the point of view of the application migrations are language- and platform-agnostic and don't require additional libraries.
+This means that, from the point of view of the application, migrations are language- and platform-agnostic and don't require additional libraries.

 Using the migration tools is the recommended way to make schema changes.